perrutquist/FFmpegPipe.jl/README.md

 [![codecov.io](http://codecov.io/github/perrutquist/FFmpegPipe.jl/coverage.svg?branch=master)](http://codecov.io/github/perrutquist/FFmpegPipe.jl?branch=master)

-FFmpegPipe lets you read/write video files (mp4, wmv, avi, mov...) from Julia by piping images from/to an ffmpeg process.
+FFmpegPipe lets you read/write video files (mp4, wmv, avi, mov...) from Julia by piping images from/to an [FFmpeg](https://ffmpeg.org/) process.

-This is neither as efficient nor as versatile as calling lower-level routines from libav/FFmpeg directly, like [VideoIO.jl](https://github.com/kmsquire/VideoIO.jl) does, but that package does not yet support video output.
+This is neither as efficient nor as versatile as calling lower-level routines from libav/ffmpeg directly, like [VideoIO.jl](https://github.com/kmsquire/VideoIO.jl) does, but that package does not yet support video output.

 Anything that Julia can `show` as a `MIME("image/png")` can be sent as a video frame, in particular `Plot` objects from [Plots.jl](https://github.com/JuliaPlots/Plots.jl)